-2. No change in the amount charged by a payment processor to a third-party food platform shall authorize the third-party food platform to pass onto a restaurant a fee that is a different amount than the third-party food platform is charged by the payment processor.
+2. No change in the amount charged by a payment processor to a third-party food platform will authorize the third-party food platform to pass onto a restaurant a fee that is a different amount than the third-party food platform is charged by the payment processor.

-G. Beginning on March 1, 2023, the fee limits in Subsections D. and E. of this section shall not apply to a third-party food platform that does all of the following:
+G. The fee limits in Subsections D. and E. of this Section do not apply to a third-party food platform that does all of the following: